 The decision to chop my hair felt sudden, but I guess I have subconsciously had enough of hiding and feeling so little of myself.
 I did not choose to have greys, but I was born with this, and it’s high time I accepted myself before expecting others to accept me just the way I am.

-Though it doesn’t seem like a big thing standing today, at that point, it was the biggest decision for me.
-To finally be courageous to break off the shackles against the advice of several people.
-I chopped my hair off so that I was able to have a better hold on my grow-out phase.
+Though it doesn’t seem like a big deal today, at that point, it was the biggest decision for me: to finally be courageous and break off the shackles against the advice of several people.
+I chopped my hair off so that I could better control my grow-out phase.

 My parents did not talk to me for some time.
 My boyfriend was the only person who did not bat an eye off; his support helped me greatly.